A creamy, belly-hugging Vegan Butternut Squash Soup made with fresh butternut squash and laced with tasty cinnamon cream

 What do you think?

-I have already posted my Butternut Squash Soup with Lima Beans recipe in the years gone by, but last week I found a recipe that included cinnamon and I jumped at it because just the idea of marrying velvety-sweet squash and warm, spicy cinnamon made my tastebuds want to sing.
+I love cinnamon and the thought of marrying velvety-sweet squash and warm, spicy cinnamon made my tastebuds want to sing.

 Luckily I had a butternut squash sitting in my kitchen (they last for weeks at room temperature).
 Once I'd gone through the tough job of peeling and chopping up the squash the rest of the soup was breezily easy to put together.